DJ Lady D: Career

-In 2004, she started her own record label called D’lectable Music.
+In 2004, she started her own record label called D'lectable Music.

 In 2011, she appeared at Lollapalooza and was interviewed alongside Young the Giant.
-She received a Master’s degree from Northwestern University in 2016 and started advising students at Columbia College Chicago.
+She received a Master's degree from Northwestern University in 2016 and started advising students at Columbia College Chicago.
 On July 6, 2019, she was included in Westfest.
 In 2020, she became the president of the theatre group Collaboraction.
+In 2024, Lady D performed the half-time show for the Chicago Bulls vs Memphis Grizzlies game at the United Center.
+Her song, "A Deep-Felt Love" was signed to Defected Records and released on the Soulfuric Deep imprint on January 26, 2024.
+It went to #1 on the Deep House Charts on Traxsource.com.

 Artistry

 Influences

-Jackson has been inspired by other house artists such as Lil Louis, Depeche Mode, D'Angelo, and the Cocteau Twins.
+Jackson has been inspired by other artists such as Lil Louis, Depeche Mode, D'Angelo, and the Cocteau Twins.